MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign.md

 This field is only applicable for campaigns with [Campaign Type](#campaigntype) set to *Shopping*, and will be empty for all other campaign types.

 If the sub type is not set, the campaign is a standard Microsoft Shopping campaign.

+If the sub type is set to *AudienceVideoAds* and the campaign type is *Audience*, the campaign is a video audience campaign.

 If the sub type is set to *ShoppingSmartAds*, the campaign is a Microsoft Smart Shopping campaign.